 The difference between the above two methods will be beneficial to individual users.
 While using soap on each section of the vehicle with the clay bar can be faster, it limits the ability to see the vehicle surface through the car wash solution.
-Using a product such as Greenway’s Minimal will allow the user to see the vehicle surface and remove the contamination.
+Using a product such as Greenway's Minimal will allow the user to see the vehicle surface and remove the contamination.
 Depending on how severe your contamination is on the vehicle's exterior will significantly determine what type of process you choose.
-The result is to make sure that all contamination particles are removed from the clear coat surface.
+The result is to ensure the removal of all contamination particles from the clear coat surface.

 After the clay bar process is complete, spray each surface with isopropyl alcohol (91%) and wipe away with a microfiber towel.
 That panel should be completely free of paint contamination and any waxes or sealants on the surface.
 Feel the panel, and while it should feel smooth, any slickness that was once present should be now gone.
-Complete all the surfaces to be coated in this method.
+Complete all non-coated surfaces in this method.

 Make sure to start your application process in a shady and covered area.
 Since the coating does take a few hours to cure fully, you do not want the vehicle to get wet for approximately 6-8 hours.

 Spray a small mist of the product on a microfiber towel or applicator.
 Apply to the vehicle surface and the product “flash” for approximately 1-2 minutes.
 You might see a rainbow appearance, which is perfectly fine as the coating begins to cure.
 After 1-2 minutes have passed, wipe down with a soft microfiber towel.
 This panel is complete, and you can proceed to the next panel.